Steve-Fenton/stevefenton.co.uk/src/pages/publications/the-productivity-workbook.md

 description:
 ---

-:::div{.inset}
+:::figure{.inset-medium}
-:img{src="/img/2021/10/the-productivity-workbook.jpg)" alt="Steve Fenton - The Productivity Workbook"}
+:img{src="/img/2022/10/productivity-workbook.png)" alt="Steve Fenton - The Productivity Workbook"}
+:figcaption[Productivity Workbook]
 :::

 ## Book overview

 The Productivity Workbook contains templated daily planner sheets to track The Pomodoro Technique each day for three months, with space to track tasks and sessions.
 There are handy prompts to remind you how to run your sessions and take breaks.

-Each day has a full page to track your work.

 By combining Getting Things Done, Personal Kanban, and The Pomodoro Technique, you can have a complete solution to organising all your ideas and options from project-size big stuff all the way down to your next actionable task.